Rosalyn Carson-DeWitt, MD

 Most people will not require treatment.
 In severe cases, surgery may be needed.
 Surgery on the septum alone is called

 septoplasty.
-It relieves nasal blockage by centering the septum between the two nostrils.
+It relieves nasal blockage by centering the septum between the 2 nostrils.

 To help prevent a deviated septum: